 If enroll in a study programme, it is generally not possible to receive benefits under SGB II.
-However, students (Bachelor's and Master's degree programmes or adaptation courses) with a residence permit according to § 24 should also be entitled to BAföG (funding according to the Federal Training Assistance Act) in future.
-Details will follow shortly.
+However, students (Bachelor's and Master's degree programmes or adaptation courses) with a residence permit according to § 24 are entitled to BAföG (funding according to the Federal Training Assistance Act).

 According to our information, exchange students (who are not entitled to BAföG) with a residence permit according to § 24 can receive benefits according to SGB II.

 If you live in another town in the district of Vechta, please contact the respective town hall.